 The solution is to have the restrictor replaced, and then take a hard look at the water that you’re using, and also how you’re using your machine in terms of how long you keep it turned on vs. how often you use the machine.
 If you need to know more about water, take a look at our “Water for Home Espresso” post.

-If you have questions, please don’t hesitate to call our Technical Expert, Christopher Scott, at 206.258.2532 option 2.
-You can also email him at email@example.com.
+If you have questions, please don’t hesitate to call our Technical Experts at 206.258.2532 option 3.
+You can also email them at email@example.com.